-A pouching system consists of a SKIN BARRIER and a POUCH, and is available as a one-piece or two-piece system.
+A pouching solution consists of a SKIN BARRIER and a POUCH, and is available as a one-piece or two-piece solution.

-One-piece The skin barrier and the pouch system: are manufactured together as one appliance.
+One-piece solution: The skin barrier and the pouch are manufactured together as one appliance.
 They cannot be separated and must be applied to your body and removed as one piece.